marcelxyz/PreCrimeBot/README.md

 # PreCrimeBot

-A Python application for on-demand prediction of London crime.
+Python application for on-demand prediction of London crime, my graduation project fromQueen Mary, University of London.

+You can find the relevant project report [here](report/report.pdf).

 ## Installation